CodeExplode/Image-Tagger/README.md

 # Image-Tagger
-A super simple image viewer with the ability to tag images, search by tags, and define clipping regions for AI training purposes
+A super simple image viewer with the ability to tag images, search by tags, and define source regions for AI training purposes

 ![preview image](ImageTagger_v5.png)